koonwen/ocaml-libbpf/README.md

 handling your eBPF objects.
-As of now, the kernel part must still be written in [restricted C](https://stackoverflow.com/questions/57688344/what-is-not-allowed-in-restricted-c-for-ebpf) and compiled to eBPF bytecode.
+As of now, the kernel part must still be written in [restricted C](https://stackoverflow.com/questions/57688344/what-is-not-allowed-in-restricted-c-for-ebpf) and compiled with llvm to eBPF bytecode.

 The full API set of Libbpf is quite large, see [supported](supported.json) for the list of currently bound API's.
 Contributions are welcome.

+### External dependencies
+ocaml\_libbpf depends on the system package of `libbpf`.
+This is automatically installed along with ocaml_libbpf

 # Usage
-See `examples` directory on how ocaml\_libbpf can be used to interact with eBPF kernel programs defined in *.bpf.c source files.
-The high-level API's provided in ocaml\_libbpf make it easy to perform repetitive tasks like open/load/linking/initializing/teardown.
+See `examples` directory on how ocaml\_libbpf can be used to load eBPF ELF files into the kernel and interact with the loaded kernel program.
+The eBPF kernel programs are defined in *.bpf.c source files and are compiled with clang as specified in the `dune` rules. ocaml\_libbpf exposes some high-level API's provided in ocaml\_libbpf make it easy to perform repetitive tasks like open/load/linking/initializing/teardown.

 To run these examples, clone this repository and set up the package with
 ```bash